TRouR/erosion_dilation_opt/README.md

 - **Scatter File:** Defines the areas of memory where the basic data for the operation of the system are stored.

 - **Stack/Heap Configuration:**
-  Stack (local variables store) grows upward, heap downward—both managed within RAM.
+  Stack (local variables store) grows upward, heap downward, both managed within RAM.
 Their locations and limits are manually configured in stack.c.

 ## 🟠 Simulation Setup